Tilbage til Blog

 The director of engineering is responsible for many things, including managing the budget for engagements within a specific timeline.

-With this said, it’s crucial that the DOE follows the budget closely and keeps this in mind when they look for a new team member.
-It would be ideal to find a highly skilled candidate who asks for a compensation that fits the budget limitations, but this is not always the case.
+That said, it’s crucial that the DOE closely follows the budget and keeps this in mind when looking for a new team member.
+It would be ideal to find a highly skilled candidate who requests compensation that fits the budget, but this is not always the case.

-In some (rare) cases, accepting a higher compensation than the candidate asks for is also plausible.
+In some (rare) cases, accepting higher compensation than the candidate requests is also plausible.
 This applies only if they offer significant long-term benefits for the company and bring irreplaceable value.

 Leave it up to recruiters as well